edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

 		./artifacts/EdgeImpulseServiceComponent/1.0.0

 Next, navigate to the "1.0.0" directory in your S3 bucket and then press "Upload" to upload the artifacts into the bucket.
-You need to upload the following files (these will be located in the ./artifacts/EdgeImpulseServiceComponent/1.0.0 from your cloned repo starting in the "AWSGreengrassComponents" subdirectory).
-Please upload ALL of these files into S3 at the above directory location:
+You need to upload the following files (these will be located in the ./artifacts/EdgeImpulseServiceComponent/1.0.0 from your cloned repo).
+Please upload all of these files into S3 at the above directory location:

-		aws-iotcore-connector.ts
+		install.sh
+		run.sh
 		launch.sh
-		run.sh
-		aws-iotcore-serial-scraper.ts
-		launch_serial.sh
-		run_serial.sh
-		install.sh
-		package.json
 		stop.sh
-		install_serial.sh
-		parser.sh

 Your S3 Bucket contents should look like this: